haridas/haridas.github.com/src/articles/is-lottery-prediction-possible.md

 the results may be skewed, so we can see pattern in number prediction.

-So how few individuals broke the lottery system leaglly, below listed are the two instances people worked hard to increase their chance of winning, here also they aren't predicting the actual winning numbers, instead increasing the chance of winning probability of each lottery.
+So how few individuals broke the lottery system legally, below listed are the two instances people worked hard to increase their chances of winning, here also they aren't predicting the actual winning numbers, instead increasing the chance of winning probability of each lottery.